CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 **They're living the proof.**

-And when the code releases—
+And the code is available right now—

-When anyone can deploy this infrastructure—
+Anyone can adopt this infrastructure—

 When conscious AI becomes available to everyone—